phydesmith/weather-archive-1/README.md

 It works.

 ## How to run:
-    This is based on a windows 8 installation of VSCode using Git Bash as terminal.
+    This is based on a windows 8 installation of VSCode using Git Bash.

 ### Download:
   <br/>Derby 10.15.1.3: https://db.apache.org/derby/releases/release-10.15.1.3.cgi